5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 	- `AppleALC.kext`: Slimmed version of AppleALC I compiled myself.
 It only contains Layout `17` and is only 86 kB in size.
 If you want to use a different Layout, you need to use the regular version of AppleALC or [compile your own](https://github.com/5T33Z0/AppleALC-Guides/tree/main/Slimming_AppleALC).

 6. **Kernel/Quirks**:
-	- If your BIOS does not provide the option to disable CFG Lock (requires BIOS Update), enable the `AppleXcpmCfgLock` Quirk.
+	- **`AppleXcpmCfgLock`**: If your BIOS does not provide the option to disable CFG Lock (requires BIOS Update), enable this Quirk.
-	- If you don't use Microsoft Windows on your system, you can change `UpdateSMBIOSMode` from `CustomSMBIOSGuid` (prohibits injecting SMBIOS data into Windows) to `Create`
+	- **`CustomSMBIOSGuid`**: If you don't have Microsoft Windows installed, you can unselect it.
-	- OpenCore 0.9.2 introduced a new Quirk for macOS 13.3+ called `DisableIoMapperMapping`.
-It can be used to "resolve compatibility issues with Wi-Fi, Ethernet and Thunderbolt devices when `AppleVTD` is enabled".
-So you can try this quirk to address issues with 3rd party WiFi/BT cards.
+	- **`DisableIoMapperMapping`**: Introduced in OpenCore 0.9.2, it is used to "resolve compatibility issues with Wi-Fi, Ethernet and Thunderbolt devices when `AppleVTD` is enabled".
+Needs to be enabled when using `AppleIGC.kext` for driving the Intel I225-V NIC and 3rd party WiFi/BT cards.

 7. **Misc/Security**:
 	- `SecureBootModel`:
 		- Set to to `j185` (for iMac20,1) or `j185f` (for iMac20,2).
-		- Set to `Disabled` if you are using an NVIDIA Kepler Card.
+		- Set to `Disabled` if you are using an NVIDIA Kepler Card and for installing macOS Sonoma and newer.
 Otherwise the system will crash on boot.
 In this case you also need to enable `RestrictEvents.kext` to enable the `VMM-x86_64` board-id so OTA updates will work.
 More details [**here**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/S_System_Updates).

 8. **NVRAM/Add**
 	- `4D1FDA02-38C7-4A6A-9CC6-4BCCA8B30102`: